-The agarose gel electrophoresis equipment contains the electrophoresis chamber, gel caster, gel comb, electrodes, and clamps (labeled on the above figure).
+The agarose gel electrophoresis equipment carries the electrophoresis chamber, gel caster, gel comb, electrodes, and clamps (labeled on the above figure).

 The gel electrophoresis chamber is made up of high-quality acrylic.
 Agarose gel electrophoresis buffer is filled into the electrophoresis chamber.

-The gel caster is an important agarose gel electrophoresis equipment which is used to cast the gel.
+The gel caster is an important component that is used to cast the gel.
 The clamp helps in placing the gel tray tighten into the gel caster so the gel can not leak out.

 After the gel is settled down, the clamps are removed and the gel tray is transferred to the agarose chamber (which is filled with agarose gel electrophoresis buffer).